g-gutierrez/-ucsd-homework-09/README.md

-  # Project Title : test9
+  # Project Title : ucsd-homework-09

   ## Project Description:
-  test8
+  homework assignment 9 that is to write a node js program to create a README.md file for a github project.

   ## Table of Contents
   * [Installation](#installation)